The vaccine is available every year to adults and children at risk of flu and its complications.

 - chronic liver disease

-- chronic respiratory disease, including chronic obstructive pulmonary disease (COPD), cystic fibrosis, moderate or severe asthma or bronchopulmonary dysplasia
+- chronic respiratory disease including COPD, cystic fibrosis, moderate or severe asthma, or bronchopulmonary dysplasia

 - chronic neurological disease including multiple sclerosis, hereditary and degenerative disorders of the central nervous system

 - diabetes mellitus

 - down syndrome

 - a body mass index (BMI) over 40

 - immunosuppressed due to disease or treatment including all cancer patients, asplenia or hyposplenism

 - children with moderate to severe neurodevelopmental disorder eg. cerebal palsy

 - children on long-term aspirin therapy

 - any condition that can compromise respiratory function eg. spinal cord injury, seizure or other neuromuscular disorder